 Recently I was cleaning out my office closet and noticed that most of it was full of my costumes and accessories that have accumulated over the years!
 I thought to myself, I wonder how many other principals’ closets look like this?

 Education does not have to be miserable.
 All of those things we complain about in the great system of education can be improved.
 It starts with us.
 With our thinking, planning, and effort.
-Recently, two or our 4th grade teachers, Mrs. Clevenger and Mrs. Milleson took basic math decimals practice to a new level of … Continue reading Good evening!
-How may we serve you at the Decimal Diner?
+Recently, two or our 4th grade teachers, Mrs. Clevenger and Mrs. Milleson took basic math decimals practice to a new level of engagement, fun, and efficiency.
+They called it the Decimal Diner.

 Finally!
 Robotics & Coding finally are far enough along to create amazing engineering lessons for students!
 This post is just a mish-mosh of visuals and ideas to help you think about using our Spheros with your students.
 These will create special moments for your students as well as give you a tool to pull students into content and develop skills without them even realizing they are doing so!

 Why the pressure to have our students coding all of a sudden?
 It’s not like everything that they do uses computers, right…right?
 Wrong.
 Basically every recreation and professional occupation now uses computer programming in some way.
 The old emphasis on teaching simple machines is now evolving to into complex machines.
 This is coming to us in the form of ‘code,’ an increasingly popular term we are seeing at the elementary level.